 Read our full review of CyberGhost.

 IPVanish owns and operates its own servers, as opposed to other VPNs that rent or outsource to third parties.
-In total, its server network numbers 1,000 across 60 countries, with 449 servers based in the US alone.
+In total, its server network numbers 1,300 across 75 global city locations, with 650 odd servers based in the US alone.

 The US also serves as the company’s headquarters, but don’t let that worry you.
 The firm has an internal policy of zero data retention, which should soothe any concerns regarding privacy.
 There’s also an option for anonymous signups that will further reduce the likelihood of activity being traced back to you.

 Encryption standards are top-tier.
 The VPN provider uses 256-bit encryption on the OpenVPN protocol by default, SHA512 authentication, and a DHE-RSA 2,048-bit key exchange with perfect forward secrecy.

 Apps for both iOS and Android are included, as well as desktop software for Windows and MacOS.
 Allows you connect all your devices at once.

 Many users find it an excellent option for Kodi because it allows them to download the Android APK directly to their device.
 The interface is also remote-control friendly for Kodi devices that lack a keyboard and mouse.